Skip to main content

 C corporations (C-corps) and S corporations (S-corps) are tax designations you can choose for your business entity.
 They are named after their subchapters in the U.S. Internal Revenue Code.
 Both types of corporation protect your assets from creditors and business debts.
 While they have similarities, there are a few critical differences that new business owners should know before choosing one for their enterprise.

 The easiest way to tell a C-corp from an S-corp is its tax structure.
-The C-corp is subject to double taxation.
-First, companies pay a corporate income tax, and then owners are taxed again at the personal income level on dividend payments.
+A C-corp is subject to double taxation.
+First, companies pay a corporate income tax on business income, and then owners are taxed again at the personal income level on dividend payments.

 S-corps do not pay a tax at the corporate level.
 Instead, the owners or shareholders report any company profits at the personal income level.
-This is similar to how partnerships are taxed.
+This is similar to how partnerships and limited liability partnerships (LLPs) are taxed.

 C-corps and S-corps also differ in some of the ways they are owned and operated.